 - completely free of spoilers

-- written by people who’ve played a lot of games (20+), and have a good sense of what works well and what doesn’t
+- written by people who’ve played a lot of games (20+, though our review team average over 150 games each), and have a good sense of what works well and what doesn’t

 - based on more than one person’s opinion, where possible

 All reviews are written by our review team, which consists of Toby, Sam, Lewis, Eda and Chris (and if you look closely you might find a couple by Karen as well).